 Cloverdale Rodeo Parade

 In 2020 the Cloverdale Rodeo Parade was supposed to take place on Saturday, May 16th.
 The parade is usually a fairly good one, comprising over 80 entries including floats and marching bands.
 It runs between 56th Avenue and 60th Avenue.
-The next Cloverdale Rodeo Parade now won’t be happening until 2021.
+The next Cloverdale Rodeo Parade now won’t be happening until later in 2021.

 See Cloverdale Rodeo for more information on the rodeo and country fair.